manasas-28/DocuAgent/README.md

 2. Select **Paste Text** in the sidebar, paste the text block above into the area, and click the **Process Text** button.
 3. Scroll down to the **💬 Ask Your Document** chat interface and submit this question:
 > *"According to Matt Domo, what are the three main areas where AI initiatives typically break down at the executive level?"*
+> *"What are the specific real-world applications and sectors that benefit from ElevenLabs' multi-language voice-first agents?"*

 ### 3. Analyze the Output